cleanlab/cleanlab/docs/source/index.rst

 Easy Mode
 ---------

 While this open-source library **finds** data issues, its utility depends on you having a good ML model and  interface to efficiently **fix** these issues in your dataset.
-Providing all these pieces, `Cleanlab Studio <https://cleanlab.ai/blog/data-centric-ai/>`_ is a *no-code* platform to **find and fix** problems in image/text/tabular datasets.
+Providing all these pieces, `Cleanlab Studio <https://cleanlab.ai/blog/data-centric-ai/>`_ is a *no-code* platform to **find and fix** problems in text/image/tabular datasets.
 Cleanlab Studio integrates the data quality algorithms from this library on top of cutting-edge AutoML & Foundation models fit to your data, and presents detected issues in a smart data editing interface.
+Data quality is essential for all AI/ML, and while this package is useful across AI applications, reliable Retrieval-Augmented Generation requires specific Data-Centric AI tools for your company's data sources, which you can learn about `here <https://cleanlab.ai/sales/>`_.

 .. image:: https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/ml-with-cleanlab-studio.png
    :width: 800